-Buffer may be reduced down to the Reduced Standard Buffer as specified below with what kind of Permit?
-List that here.
-Mitigation options shall be reviewed and approved by the County for applicability to the project site commensurate with project impacts.
+2. Reduced Standard Buffer.
+Utilizing the Mitigation Options to Achieve No Net Loss for New or Re-Development Activities table (Appendix B) to achieve no net loss of shoreline ecological functions, the Standard Buffer may be reduced down to the Reduced Standard Buffer as specified below.
+The mitigation sequence outlined in paragraph 19.400.110(A) shall apply, and Mmitigation options shall be reviewed and approved by the County for applicability to the project site commensurate with project impacts.
 The Shoreline Restoration Plan (Appendix C) shall serve as an initial review source.
 The Reduced Standard Buffers for each environment designation are as follows:

-- a.
-Shoreline Residential: 50 feet (no reduction without Type III variance) - b.
-Urban Conservancy: 90 feet; 75 feet where a net gain in shoreline ecological functions can be achieved.
+a.
+Shoreline Residential: 60 feet marine, 50 feet freshwater (no reduction without Type III variance)

+Urban Conservancy: 100 90 feet; 75 feet where a net gain in shoreline ecological functions can be achieved.
 Applications for reductions below 90 feet shall include information documenting: a) mitigation necessary to achieve no net loss of shoreline ecological functions for the reduced 90-foot buffer; b) additional mitigation necessary to achieve no net loss for any reduction below 75 feet; and c) additional actions proposed to achieve a net gain in shoreline ecological functions.
 Proposed restoration activities shall not include projects previously identified for public funding, except that public-private partnerships may be utilized.
-A minimum five-year monitoring plan shall be required to demonstrate project success, in accordance with Section 19.400.110(C), Mitigation Compliance. - c.
-Rural Conservancy: 110 feet - d.
-Natural: 150 feet
+A minimum five-year monitoring plan shall be required to demonstrate project success, in accordance with Section 19.400.110(C), Mitigation Compliance.